 A Kooky Spooky Halloween — Port Jefferson

-Take the kids to see this live musical that is definitely geared to a younger crowd.
+Take the kids to see this live musical at Theatre Three that features Abner Perkins, a friendly ghost who’s afraid of the dark.
+It's definitely geared to a younger crowd.

 Pizza & Pajama Night / Halloween Bash — Bridgehampton